 Tell your doctor about any supplements you’re taking, even if they’re natural.
 That way, your doctor can check on any potential side effects or interactions with medications.

-Interactions.
+- Interactions.
 If you take any medicines regularly, you must talk to your doctor before you start using L-carnitine supplements.
-They could interact with drugs like antibiotics for infections.
+They could interact with many drugs such as antibiotics for infections.

 Supplements are not regulated by the FDA.